paritytech/blockstats/README.md

 # blockstats

-Connect to a parachain RPC node and monitor stats about its blocks.
+Library to connect to a parachain RPC node and monitor stats about its blocks.
 This includes the PoV (witness vs. transactions), weight and TX pool fullness.
-This is useful to gain insights where about bottlenecks (computationb vs bandwith).
+This is useful to gain insights where about bottlenecks (computation vs bandwith).

-This crate contains a library you can depend on and also a basic binary that just prints the block stats to stdout.
+## Use for benchmarking

+[`smart-bench`](https://github.com/paritytech/smart-bench) uses this library to benchmark smart contract execution performance on a parachain.